SeanaParker/Improving-NYC-Bus-Reliability-Analyzing-Delays-and-Breakdowns/README.md

 ---

-## Patterns in Breakdown and Delay Frequency by Day of the Week
+## When Do Breakdowns and Delays Occur Most Often?
 ### Breakdown Trends by Day
 - Bus breakdowns are most frequent on Monday (4,146 incidents) and steadily decline throughout the week, reaching 3,318 incidents on Friday.
 - Since school buses remain inactive over the weekend, these issues may be due to factors such as cold starts, battery drainage, or unresolved mechanical problems from Friday, possibly leading to higher failure rates at the start of the week.